This post is brought to you by Transunion however all opinions are that of Six Dollar Family. For more information, please see our disclosure policy.

 Keep an eye on your credit –

 Credit monitoring is simply the act of monitoring your credit meaning that you keep an eye on your credit by checking in every so often.
 A good credit monitoring system will alert you when credit is opened in your name.
 When you monitor your credit, you also get a good chance to see what areas need improving and areas that you can work on to improve your credit score.
-We have worked incredibly hard to rebuild our credit after it was lowered significantly after a financial crisis in 2014.
+We have worked incredibly hard to rebuild our credit after it was lowered significantly after a financial crisis (Six Dollar Family) in 2014.
 Making sure that we have a good credit monitoring system set up has only made doing that much easier.

 Keep a running list of what credit lines you do have open –